Specialists in the Design, Manufacture and Application

 Whichever is GREATEST!

-Example: Hydro One - Conditions of Service 2011 brochure
+Quote: Hydro One - Conditions of Service (2011 Brochure)

-To determine what value rates will be applied to in our example lets have a look
+To determine what reading numbers the rates will be applied to in our example lets have a look:

 100% of kW = 100